Mannerism: Architecture

 Mannerist architecture was characterized by visual trickery and unexpected elements that challenged the Renaissance norms.
 Flemish artists, many of whom had traveled to Italy and were influenced by Mannerist developments there, were responsible for the spread of Mannerist trends into Europe north of the Alps, including into the realm of architecture.
 During the period, architects experimented with using architectural forms to emphasize solid and spatial relationships.
 The Renaissance ideal of harmony gave way to freer and more imaginative rhythms.
 The best known architect associated with the Mannerist style, and a pioneer at the Laurentian Library, was Michelangelo (1475–1564).
-He is credited with inventing the giant order, a large pilaster or column that stretches from the bottom to the top of a multi-storey façade.
-He used this in his design for the Piazza del Campidoglio in Rome.
+He used the giant order, a large pilaster or column that stretches from the bottom to the top of a multi-storey façade, in his design for the Piazza del Campidoglio in Rome; the device was widely employed thereafter.
 The Herrerian style (estilo herreriano or arquitectura herreriana) of architecture was developed in Spain during the last third of the 16th century under the reign of Philip II (1556–1598), and continued in force in the 17th century, but transformed by the Baroque style of the time.
 It corresponds to the third and final stage of the Spanish Renaissance architecture, which evolved into a progressive purification ornamental, from the initial Plateresque to classical Purism of the second third of the 16th century and total nudity decorative that introduced the Herrerian style.

 Prior to the 20th century, the term Mannerism had negative connotations, but it is now used to describe the historical period in more general, non-judgmental terms.
 Mannerist architecture has also been used to describe a trend in the 1960s and 1970s that involved breaking the norms of modernist architecture while at the same time recognizing their existence.
 Defining Mannerism in this context, architect and author Robert Venturi wrote "Mannerism for architecture of our time that acknowledges conventional order rather than original expression but breaks the conventional order to accommodate complexity and contradiction and thereby engages ambiguity unambiguously."